Amsterdam-Data-Collective/adc-pipeline/README.md

 ```

 ## Basic principles
-To structure your project, we need to follow three steps:
+To structure your project, you need to follow three steps:
 1. Build your own `Pipeline` class.
 2. Loading your (run) configuration.
 3. Running the pipeline.